The Financial Planning Checklist: A Powerful Financial Planning Tool

 I used a financial planning checklist extensively during my 12 years as an advisor.
 Quite simply, it worked.
 People love visuals.

 With the checklist, clients can easily see the complete vision for your plan.
 They also see that getting a check in every one of the boxes on the list equates to a 30- or 40-year journey.
-It’s your job to put your arm around them and walk side-by-side on a relentless pursuit to checking off every single box.
+It’s your job to put your arm around them and walk side-by-side on a relentless pursuit to check off every single box.

 A Process Based On Prioritization